-Cool down at sundown by savoring roll-and-bake cheese crackers and pouring mint refreshers that are just peachy.
-Dry mustard, ground pepper, and cayenne give the crackers some kick.
-To soften the punch, omit the cayenne.
+Dry mustard, ground pepper, and cayenne give these crackers some kick.
 For variation, try Gruyere cheese in place of cheddar.

 - 6-ounce piece sharp cheddar cheese

 - 1 1/2 cups all-purpose flour (spooned and leveled), plus more for work surface